Last Updated: December 27, 2017

 adb shell dumpsys display

-Steps 2: Search for 'mBaseDisplayInfo' and 'density' as show in fig.4
+Step 2: Search for 'mBaseDisplayInfo' and 'density' as shown in fig.4

 fig.4 Display Density